Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 + Test result: The user was directed to the adventure page when pressing the "Adventure" option in the navbar.

-+ Test result: The user could add information succesfully in the Add adventure form.
++ Test result: The user could add information successfully in the Add adventure form.

 + Test result: Alert messages were triggered during the "Add adventure" fields test.